-The company is unlimited jointly and severally liable with the other jointly taxed companies for any obligation to withhold tax on interest, royalties and dividends.
+The company is unlimitedly, jointly, and severally liable, along with the other jointly taxed companies, for any obligations to withhold tax on interest, royalties, and dividends.

-The total tax payable under the joint taxation amounts to DKK 0 thousand.
+The total tax payable under the joint taxation scheme totals DKK 0 tousand.

-Any subsequent adjustments of corporate taxes or withheld taxes etc. may cause changes in the company's liabilities.
+Any subsequent adjustments of corporate taxes or withholding tax, etc., may result in changes in the company's liabilities.